jaredly/jnew/test/posts/announcing-milk.md

 ## How ready is milk?

 I've been using it for several months in various projects, and have stress-tested it quite a bit.
-That said, I'm calling it "alpha" for now until other people have tried it out a bit.
+That said, I'm calling it "alpha" for now until other people have tried it out.

 ## Installation